yetulaxman/linux-2/index.md

 author: CSC Training
 ---

-Biocontainers 101 course is a basic level course to learn skills required for running bioinformatics application in a containerised environment.
-This is a remote course and include  both lectures and  hands-on exercises.
+Biocontainers (101) is a basic level course to learn skills required for running bioinformatics applications in a containerised environment.
+This is a remote course and includes both lectures and hands-on exercises.

 ## Why this Bio course on containers